rlelito/DesignPatterns/README.md

-# DesignPatterns
+# Design Patterns
-Project developed as part of "Design Patterns" course.
+Project was developed as part of *Design Patterns* course.\
+Date: October 2019

+---

+## Language: Python

+## Project goals:
+Implementation of design patterns in Python language.